Awlgrip Surface Preparation Guide

 Bare Aluminum

-Degrease, sand, etch with Wash Primer + Max Cor CF. Aluminum Guide →
+Degrease, sand, etch with Wash Primer CF + Max Cor CF. Aluminum Guide →

 Steel Substrate